-getallsettings - save all WebMux settings from WebMux to your PC getconfig - save all farm/server settings from WebMux to your PC ifconfig - display and configure a network interface(s)
+getallsettings - save all WebMux settings from WebMux to your PC getconfig - save all farm/server settings from WebMux to your PC hwclock - displays current hardware date and time.
+Allows you to adjust hardware date and time.

-- hwclock displays current hardware date and time.
-Allows you to adjust hardware date and time. - ifcfg-eth In Out-of-Path Mode, you can use this command to set a reboot permanent IP address on the "Internet" port (ethf0).
-See Appendix 10 for details.
+ifcfg-eth - In Out-of-Path Mode, you can use this command to set a reboot permanent IP address on the "Internet" port (ethf0).
+See Appendix J for details.